Text by CLOT Magazine

-Yes, I like to be outside in nature, surrounded by the sounds but also the silence; I like to use these field recordings as textures in my compositions.
-Another big inspiration is the soundtracks from the anime series and video games that I consumed in my childhood.
+Yes, I like to be outside in nature, surrounded by the sounds and the silence; I like using these field recordings as textures in my compositions.
+Another big inspiration is the soundtracks from the anime series and video games I consumed in childhood.
 I think there is a bridge between my context here in Colombia and these audiovisual works that defined my identity as an artist.

 There is a sentence describing Vestigios as The memories of past generations: the lives that burn within me… that made me think about some of the Magic Realism novels, where things are mirages and haunting versions of the tapestry of reality throughout many years of existence.
 How much influence do you think where you are from has on your practice?
 And also, how did the idea to include textile pieces by Diane Esnault come about?

 I love that observation, and it’s also an important question.
 Yes, we are conditioned by society, family, our experiences, and even our genes.
 But conditioning doesn’t mean that we are programmed; it means that our past influences us, but we have the opportunity to choose in the present.
 I think this is the main message behind ‘Vestigios’.

 On Diane´s textile pieces, it was an idea that emerged in a conversation with the unguarded team about creating something physical addition to the tape, so the textiles pieces sounded great to give the music and the artwork an interpretation through the materials and Diane’s creativity.